Almost half of government organizations are actively using cloud services.

 Across all industries, companies spend an average of 20.4% of their IT budgets on cloud.
+Cloud use by government organizations varies depending on whether they operate at a national, state/province or local level.
 Local governments spend 20.6% of their IT budgets on cloud, and national governments spend 22%.

-“Key to successfully implementing cloud services in government is accounting for the unique technical, organizational, procedural and regulatory issues of individual organizations,” says Neville Cannon, research director at Gartner.
+“The key to successfully implementing cloud in government is accounting for the unique technical, organizational, procedural and regulatory issues of individual organizations,” says Neville Cannon, research director at Gartner.
 “For example, national governments typically see cloud as a long-term pathway to strategic IT modernization, whereas local and regional governments tend to pursue the immediate tactical benefits of innovation and cost savings.”

-Arguably, local governments are better positioned to benefit from increased expenditure on cloud, as shrinking budgets, changing demographics and rising expectations for digital engagement place them at the apex of the requirement for transformation.
-Most often, a mix of public and private clouds best addresses the key drivers for adopting cloud without crossing regulatory red lines.
+Arguably, local governments are better positioned to benefit from increased spending on cloud as shrinking budgets, changing demographics and rising expectations for digital engagement place them at the apex of the need for transformation.

 While public cloud growth is healthy in government, major concerns remain that are holding back faster adoption.
-Gartner finds that the top three objections to public cloud usage in government are security/privacy issues, lack of features and concerns about vendor lock-in.
+The top three objections to public cloud in government are security or privacy issues, lack of features and concerns about vendor lock-in.

-This leads Gartner to expect that governments will implement private cloud at twice the rate of public cloud through 2021, despite private cloud not delivering the same benefits in scale, functionality, cost savings or agility as public cloud can.
+This leads Gartner to expect that governments will implement private cloud at twice the rate of public cloud through 2021, despite private cloud not delivering the same benefits in scale, functionality, cost savings or agility as public cloud.

-“As few as 5% of private cloud environments in government actually have the full characteristics by which Gartner defines cloud,” says Cannon.
-“What this highlights is that there are political benefits to talking about moving to cloud, even where that transition is not taking place in a meaningful way.
-But deceiving end users and stakeholders can bring negative consequences.”
+A Gartner survey revealed that less than 5% of private cloud environments in government actually have the full characteristics of cloud.
+“What this highlights is that there are political benefits to talking about moving to cloud, even where that transition is not taking place in a meaningful way,” explains Cannon.

-“Government IT organizations must do more than simply talking the talk,” says Cannon.
-“Poor or incomplete cloud implementations without the core attributes of a full cloud have the potential to produce the worst of both worlds, leaving government employees and citizens poorly served in the end.”
+“Poor or incomplete cloud implementations have the potential to produce the worst of both worlds, leaving government employees and citizens poorly served in the end.”